02 Sep A Guide to the Best Dairy Free Milks

 Almonds are a natural source of vitamin E and almond milk is low in carbohydrates making it ideal for anyone on a low carb diet.
 Make sure you choose unsweetened almond milk as some varieties do contain added sugar.

 Watch out for some bigger brands of almond milk which contain a very low percentage of almonds and have unnecessary additives.

 Try: Plenish Organic Almond Milk.
-This is what you’ll find in my fridge.

 Most commercial rice milks are made by pressing soaked brown or white rice through a mill.

 Rice milk is the least likely of all dairy-free milks to cause an allergy, as it doesn’t contain common allergens such as nuts or soya.
 You can find rice milks that are fortified vitamins with like B12 and calcium but whilst boosting the nutrient content, these nutrients are not naturally occurring.

 Even unsweetened rice milks can be quite high in naturally occurring sugars so be careful when it comes to how much you’re drinking.
 We don’t recommend rice milk for those on a low carb diet.

 The process of soya milk production varies quite significantly amongst commercial brands.
 Some go through multiple steps of industrial processing whilst more traditional soya milk is made by simply soaking soya beans and blending them with water.

 Soya milk has the highest protein content of the dairy free milks.
 A 200ml serving of soya milk typically contains 6-7g – the same amount of protein in cow’s milk.
 Soya milk creates a good foam when steamed and many coffee experts believe that it’s the best option for use in cappuccinos.